@graphql-ts/schema

 merging

-and decorators.
+and

-The graphql
+The gWithContext

-A simple schema with only a query type looks like this.
+A simple schema with only a query type looks like this:

-import { graphql } from "@graphql-ts/schema";import { GraphQLSchema, graphql as runGraphQL } from "graphql";const Query = graphql.object()({name: "Query",fields: {hello: graphql.field({type: graphql.String,resolve() {return "Hello!";},}),},});const schema = new GraphQLSchema({query: Query.graphQLType,});runGraphQL({source: `query {hello}`,schema,}).then((result) => {console.log(result);});
+import { gWithContext } from "@graphql-ts/schema";import { GraphQLSchema, graphql } from "graphql";type Context = {};const g = gWithContext<Context>();type g<T> = gWithContext.infer<T>;const Query = g.object()({name: "Query",fields: {hello: g.field({type: g.String,resolve() {return "Hello!";},}),},});const schema = new GraphQLSchema({query: Query,});graphql({source: `query {hello}`,schema,}).then((result) => {console.log(result);});

-You can use pass the graphQLSchema
+You can use pass the schema

 to ApolloServer